vsrinivas/fuchsia/docs/ipc-design/transition-plan.md

 *   The transaction ID (`txid`) field can be removed from FIDL messages, because we no longer need it for matching up replies with requests.

+See ["Shareable channels"](shareable-channels.md) for some further steps that could be taken if we decided to make channels unidirectional and shareable.

 ## Legacy reply mode for CalleesRefs